-1. Other Laws

-- a.
-Nothing herein prevents the enforcement of any other law of a Compacting State except as provided in Paragraph b. of this section. - b.
-Decisions of the Commission, and any Rules, and any other requirements of the Commission shall constitute the exclusive Rule, or determination applicable to the Compacting States.
-Any law or regulation regarding Non-Admitted Insurance of Multi-State Risks that is contrary to Rules of the Commission is preempted with respect to the following: - (i) Clearinghouse Transaction Data reporting requirements; - (ii) Allocation Formula; - (iii) Clearinghouse Transaction Data collection requirements; - (iv) Premium Tax payment time frames and Rules concerning dissemination of data among the Compacting States for Non-Admitted Insurance of Multi-State Risks and Single-State Risks; - (v) exclusive compliance with surplus lines law of the Home State of the insured; - (vi) Rules for reporting to a Clearinghouse for receipt and distribution of Clearinghouse Transaction Data related to Non-Admitted Insurance of Multi-State Risks; - (vii) Uniform foreign Insurers Eligibility Requirements; - (viii) Uniform Policyholder Notice; and - (ix) Uniform treatment of Purchasing Groups procuring Non-Admitted Insurance.
+- 1. Other Laws - (A) Nothing herein prevents the enforcement of any other law of a compacting state except as provided in subparagraph (B) of this subdivision. - (B) Decisions of the Commission, any rules and any other requirements of the Commission shall constitute the exclusive rule, or determination applicable to the compacting states.
+Any law or regulation regarding nonadmitted insurance of multistate risks with respect to the following that is contrary to rules of the Commission is preempted: - (i) Clearinghouse transaction data reporting requirements; - (ii) Allocation formulas; - (iii) Clearinghouse transaction data collection requirements; - (iv) Premium tax payment time frames and rules concerning dissemination of data among the compacting states for nonadmitted insurance of multistate risks and single-state risks; - (v) Exclusive compliance with surplus lines law of the home state of the insured; - (vi) Rules for reporting to a Clearinghouse for receipt and distribution of Clearinghouse transaction data related to nonadmitted insurance of multistate risks; - (vii) Uniform foreign insurers eligibility requirements; - (viii) Uniform policyholder notices; and - (ix) Uniform treatment of purchasing groups procuring nonadmitted insurance. - (C) Except as stated in subparagraph (B) of this subdivision, any rule, uniform standard or other requirement of the Commission shall constitute the exclusive provision that a Commissioner may apply to compliance or tax determinations.
+Notwithstanding the foregoing, no action taken by the Commission shall abrogate or restrict: (i) The access of any person to state courts; (ii) the availability of alternative dispute resolution under Article X of this Compact; (iii) remedies available under state law related to breach of contract, tort, or other laws not specifically directed to compliance or tax determinations; (iv) state law relating to the construction of insurance contracts; or (v) the authority of the attorney general of the state, including, but not limited to, maintaining any actions or proceedings, as authorized by law.

-- c.
-Except as stated in paragraph b, any Rule, Uniform Standard or other requirement of the Commission shall constitute the exclusive provision that a Commissioner may apply to compliance or tax determinations.
-Notwithstanding the foregoing, no action taken by the Commission shall abrogate or restrict: (i) the access of any person to State courts; (ii) the availability of alternative dispute resolution under Article X of this Compact (iii) remedies available under State law related to breach of contract, tort, or other laws not specifically directed to compliance or tax determinations; (iv) State law relating to the construction of insurance contracts; or (v) the authority of the attorney general of the State, including but not limited to maintaining any actions or proceedings, as authorized by law. - 2.
-Binding Effect of this Compact - a.
-All lawful actions of the Commission, including all Rules promulgated by the Commission, are binding upon the Compacting States, except as provided herein. - b.
-All agreements between the Commission and the Compacting States are binding in accordance with their terms. - c.
-Upon the request of a party to a conflict over the meaning or interpretation of Commission actions, and upon a majority vote of the Compacting States, the Commission may issue advisory opinions regarding the meaning or interpretation in dispute.
-This provision may be implemented by Rule at the discretion of the Commission. - d.
-In the event any provision of this Compact exceeds the constitutional limits imposed on the legislature of any Compacting State, the obligations, duties, powers or jurisdiction sought to be conferred by that provision upon the Commission shall be ineffective as to that State and those obligations duties, powers or jurisdiction shall remain in the Compacting State and shall be exercised by the agency thereof to which those obligations, duties, powers or jurisdiction are delegated by law in effect at the time this
+2. Binding Effect of This Compact

+- (A) All lawful actions of the Commission, including all rules promulgated by the Commission, are binding upon the compacting states, except as provided herein. - (B) All agreements between the Commission and the compacting states are binding in accordance with their terms. - (C) Upon the request of a party to a conflict over the meaning or interpretation of Commission actions, and upon a majority vote of the compacting states, the Commission may issue advisory opinions regarding the meaning or interpretation in dispute.
+This provision may be implemented by rule at the discretion of the Commission. - (D) In the event any provision of this compact exceeds the constitutional limits imposed on the legislature of any compacting state, the obligations, duties, powers or jurisdiction sought to be conferred by that provision upon the Commission shall be ineffective as to that state and those obligations, duties, powers or jurisdiction shall remain in the compacting state and shall be exercised by the agency thereof to which those obligations, duties, powers or jurisdiction are delegated by law in effect at the time this compact becomes effective.
-Compact becomes effective.

-Surplus Line Insurance Premiums by State
+APPENDIX A Surplus Line Insurance Premiums by State